kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 Due to the fixed upper strut plane on a MacPherson strut, the side view kinematic instant centre is mainly located by the lower control arm.
-Careful observers will notice that the lower control arm is slightly angled, so some anti effect is expected.
+Careful observers will notice that the inboard lower control arm points are slightly angled, so some anti effect is expected.
 At factory ride height, you can expect the front anti-dive angle to be approximately 2.7 deg with an front anti-dive ratio of 0.23.

 ### Rear anti-lift